Avalon (Stargate SG-1): Production

-"Avalon (Part 2)" is the first episode of the series to feature only two members of the original cast: Michael Shanks (Daniel Jackson) and Christopher Judge (Teal'c).
-Richard Dean Anderson had left the main cast after Season 8 due to the personal wish to spend more time with his young daughter in Los Angeles.
+"Avalon (Part 2)" is the first episode of the series to prominently feature only two members of the original cast: Michael Shanks (Daniel Jackson) and Christopher Judge (Teal'c).
+Richard Dean Anderson had left the main cast after Season 8 in order to spend more time with his young daughter in Los Angeles.
 Despite being listed in the cast credits, Amanda Tapping as Samantha Carter only appears once in a video conference, as she was in the last stages of pregnancy at that time and in one other scene.
 Her empty spot was filled by guest star Claudia Black.
 Ben Browder and Beau Bridges join the main cast in this episode, as Cameron Mitchell and Hank Landry, respectively.
 With "Avalon (Part 2)", Christopher Judge (Teal'c) passed Amanda Tapping in the number of episode appearances and is the cast member with the most appearances on Stargate SG-1.
 Tapping would later pass Judge in number of overall appearances when she joined the cast of Stargate Atlantis.

 "Avalon" marked the first Stargate SG-1 episode where SCI FI Channel chose to cut the opening sequences to 10-seconds for the original broadcast, rather than the usual 60-seconds (this was paralleled to Stargate Atlantis).
 The sequence only displayed the "Stargate SG-1" logo and a "Created by" credit, main cast credits were displayed during the teaser.
 Fans had been very negative about this move.
 On Sky One in both Ireland and the United Kingdom however, the short opening sequence was only used for Part 1 but not Part 2, where a full length title sequence was restored, incorporating new cast credits.
 The full length title sequence was also used again when "Avalon" aired in US Syndication.

 Matthew Walker guest-starred as the hologram of Merlin, and previously portrayed another Ancient named Moros in the Stargate Atlantis episode "Before I Sleep".
 In the Season Ten episode "The Pegasus Project", it is revealed that they are indeed the same person.
 Walker also played King Roham in the Season Two episode "Touchstone".